NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Dragon Turtle Artillery.md

 * * *

-**Effect** A 50-foot cone of steam blasts from the mouth of the cannon, dealing 10d6 fire damage to creatures in its area of effect (DC 27 Reflex check save).
+**Effect** A @Template\[cone|distance:50\] of steam blasts from the mouth of the cannon, dealing 10d6 fire damage to creatures in its area of effect (DC 27 Reflex check save).
 This blast ignores the fire resistance normally granted to creatures by being underwater.

 *Source: Pathfinder #199: To Bloom Below the Web* *OGL*